 Why not also create a Facebook page for your journal?
 Facebook lets users add ‘friends’ to build a network of researchers and organizations within a particular field.
 You can then share information and content from your journal.
 You can also join and create groups according to your journal’s interests or areas of expertise.

 Find out more about how to enhance discoverability using social media to help promote your article.

 SAGE also runs a variety of blog sites to share topical and thought-provoking articles, interviews, videos and features to engage with the academic community.
 They include:

-The SAGE Journals Blog is a research-focused blog highlighting topical and interesting journal research published by SAGE Journals.
-The blog includes recently published research across all subject disciplines and all SAGE journals.
+SAGE Perspectives blog focuses on highlighting topical and interesting research published in SAGE books and journals.
+The blog includes posts from authors across a wide range of subject disciplines and research areas.

 Social Science Space brings social scientists together to explore, share and shape the big issues in social science, from funding to impact.
 This online social network features blogs with the most current thinking from key players in social science.
 It is an active forum for discussions, a resource center with free videos, reports and slides that support these discussions, as well as funding and job opportunity notices.
 If you have a piece of research publishing that engages with these big issues in social science get in touch.

 MethodSpace is an online community for research methods.
 The purpose of the site is to connect researchers to discuss methodology issues and controversies, discover and review new resources, find relevant conferences and events, and share and solve methodology problems.

 The SAGE Press Release Toolkit is a valuable resource for editors aiming to promote their journal's research to the wider media.
 The toolkit will guide you, the editor, through the process of determining whether an article is newsworthy.
 It will help you write the press release and provide helpful tips and tricks for drafting an effective press release.
 A press release template is also available for editors to share, download and use.